Learning music is just like learning language – it requires constant immersion.

 Implement these immersion tips at home and you’ll also see your child’s enjoyment of Music Class soar as well.
 When discussing the importance of immersion with families in my class, I like to ask the adults, “How many times per week do you listen to your Music Class recording?”
 Together we see that those families who listen just once or twice a week are the ones with children who tend to wander and not be focused during class.
 On the other hand, those families who listen four, five or more times per week are the ones with children who are super engaged in class.
 Repetition has helped those children understand and enjoy the sounds on the recording, resulting in an obvious love of music!

 The takeaway?
 Immersion in music is the best technique for nurturing your child’s music development.
 What do you do at home to interact musically with your child?
-Let us know in the comments below and join the conversation on our Facebook page or email email@example.com
+Join the conversation on our Facebook page or email email@example.com